 One important opportunity for performance improvement is the \textit{generators} that produce random inputs to the properties under test.
 These generators are written with the help of \textit{generator libraries}, usually expressed as embedded domain-specific languages (eDSLs) that provide combinators for building and composing generators.

 However, careful measurements show that the performance of existing generator libraries falls far short of what is possible, for two reasons.
 First, the high-level design approach followed by generator combinator libraries introduces layered abstractions that are difficult for compilers to optimize.
-Second, the calls a generator makes to its \rand{} can constitute a large proportion of its run-time, magnifying the cost of an inefficient implementation.
+Second, the calls a generator makes to its \rand{} can constitute a large proportion of its run time, magnifying the cost of an inefficient implementation.
 In this paper, we characterize, quantify, and address these issues.

-We address the overhead of many common generator abstractions using \textit{multi-stage programming} (or {\em staging}), a well-studied technique for building fast DSLs “without regret”~\cite{lms}.
+We address the overhead of many common generator abstractions using \textit{multi-stage programming} (or {\em staging}), a well-studied technique for building fast DSLs "without regret"~\cite{lms}.
+The simple monadic structure of typical PBT generators lend themselves naturally to well-known staging transformations.
+Beyond these basic techniques, we observe that common usage patterns of fundemental PBT-specific combinators---e.g., weighted choices with statically known options---are amenable to advanced staging techniques~\cite{partially-static,kovacs24, carrette05}.

 We refer to this approach as \name.
 To demonstrate its generality, we implement staged generator DSLs in two strict functional languages: OCaml and Scala 3.
 In OCaml, we build \camlname{}, based on \bq{}---a high-quality PBT library in OCaml, authored by software engineers at the trading firm Jane Street~\cite{bq}.